-Should Landlords Accept Partial Rent Payments?
+Should Landlords Accept a Partial Rent Payment?

 Partial rent payments can offer temporary relief for tenants facing financial challenges.
 However, landlords should be cautious, as accepting these can complicate eviction processes and lease terms.